-Additionally, Margerin created 'Albert et Mauricette' for the weekly supplement of Matin de Paris, and two years later, 'Skoup et Max Flash', the comic adventures of two journalists, for Zoulou.
-Margerin also got illustration assignments from magazines like Nitro, Moto-Revue, Je Bouquine, Phosphore, Okapi, Astrapi and Playboy.
+Additionally, Margerin created 'Albert et Mauricette' for the weekly supplement of Matin de Paris in 1982, and two years later, 'Skoup et Max Flash', the comic adventures of two journalists, created in cooperation with Phil Casoar for Zoulou.
+Margerin also worked as an illustrator for magazines like Nitro, Moto-Revue, Je Bouquine, Phosphore, Okapi, Astrapi and Playboy.

 Margerin's main character is Lucien - a gentle rocker with a big nose, who made his first appearance in 1979.
 Initially appearing in stories with a character called Ricky, Margerin made comical observations of the life of suburban French rockers in the 1970s and 1980s.
 The 'Lucien' albums were published by Les Humanoïdes Associés until Margerin moved over to Fluide Glacial in 2008.
 The author could use his own experiences from rock 'n' roll life, since he himself was a member of Denis Sire's band Dennis' Twist, that consisted of authors from the Humanoïdes label.